-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

-- All children in receipt of pupil premium have reached age related expectation in reading apart from one Y2 pupil who had made accelerated progress. - All children in receipt of pupil premium have reached age related expectation in writing apart from one Y2 pupil who had made accelerated progress. - All children in receipt of pupil premium have reached age related expectation in maths apart from one Y2 pupil who had made accelerated progress. - All staff have received positive touch training and pupils are kept physically safe using the skills learned. - Pupils in receipt of pupil premium who accessed ELSA sessions demonstrate an improved resilience and are able to articulate strategies they can access in order to help themselves. - 100% of pupils attended the school visits and in school enrichment activities that were provided. - All pupils were offered the opportunity to enrol in an enrichment (extracurricular) club of their choice.
-Not all parents took up the offer but those that did have shown an increased independence and self confidence in the areas they chose.
+- Pupils in receipt of pupil premium who accessed ELSA sessions demonstrate an improved resilience and are able to articulate strategies they can access in order to help themselves. - 100% of pupils attended the school visits, Forest School and other in school enrichment activities that were provided. - All pupils were offered the opportunity to enrol in an enrichment (extracurricular) club of their choice.
+3 pupils took up the offer of attending a club.
+They each showed an increasing independence.